-The Office of the Auditor-General has implemented measures to ensure staff welfare is documented in policies and regulations.
+The Office has implemented measures to ensure staff welfare is documented in policies and regulations.

 - 1. The policy of the Office on hiring provides as follows: - i) The Office of the Auditor -General is an equal opportunity employer and candidates will be selected on merit through fair and open competition from a wide range of eligible candidates.